Dorland History, Family Crest & Coats of Arms

-Anglo-Saxon tribes in Britain.
+The history of the name Dorland begins in the days of the Anglo-Saxon tribes in Britain.
 It was a name for a person who was greatly loved by his friends and family.
 The surname was originally derived from the word deorling, which meant darling.
-CITATION[CLOSE]

 Early Origins of the Dorland family